jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 Task |labmodule|\.\ |labnum|\.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+Note: This example was chosen as a very common use case, however AS3 has been extended to include BIG-IP security modules, FQDN, Service Discovery, and many more features.
+Examples of those configurations can be found on CloudDocs_ and used in this lab.

-Return to your BIGIP1 gui in Chrome; you can now navigate around the UI and see the objects in our declaration created.
+Return to your BIGIP1 gui in Chrome; navigate around the UI and see the objects in our declaration have been created.

   |image10|

 .. seealso:: AS3 creates a partition for it to control based off whats defined in the declaration.
 There are many benefits to this design, small blast radius, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_

+This concludes Module 3 and configuring your application service on BIG-IP with F5 AS3.

 .. |labmodule| replace:: 3
 .. |labnum| replace:: 1